MinhVuong2000/LLMReasonCert/README.md

 ```
 @inproceedings{nguyen-etal-2024-direct,
     title = "Direct Evaluation of Chain-of-Thought in Multi-hop Reasoning with Knowledge Graphs",
-    author = "Nguyen, Thi  and
+    author = "Nguyen, Minh-Vuong  and
       Luo, Linhao  and
       Shiri, Fatemeh  and
       Phung, Dinh  and